boylesoftware/x2node-rsparser/README.md

 #### Polymorphic References

 As with nested objects, the references can be polymoprhic allowing referencing records of different types in the same reference property.
 The markup syntax for the polymorphic references is similar to that for the polymorphic nested objects.
-The difference is that instead of subtype names record type names are used in the markup.
+The difference is that instead of subtype names record type names are used in the markup (plus, of course, no shared properties).

 For example, given the record type definitions: